utnet-org/utility-readonly/chain/jsonrpc/README.md

 ## Policies for API Changes

-1. We only add the APIs to the data that is already available in nearcore storage.
+1. We only add the APIs to the data that is already available in framework storage.
 2. We don't violate the guaranties described in the section above.
 3. We prefix new APIs with `EXPERIMENTAL_` (see the Experimental API Policies below).
-4. We document the API change on [NEAR Docs](https://docs.near.org/api/rpc/introduction) BEFORE merging the change to nearcore.
+4. We document the API change on [NEAR Docs](https://docs.near.org/api/rpc/introduction) BEFORE merging the change to framework.
 5. We log changes to the methods and API input/output structures through CHANGELOG.md file in the jsonrpc crate.